GEOSTAT CARTO Tutorial GEOSTAT 2016

 5. 1.
 Click on ADD ANALYSIS just below “US Counties”

-• Select Detect outliers and clusters: this analysis finds areas in your data where clusters of high values or low values exist, as well as areas which are dissimilar from their neighbors.
+Detect outliers and clusters: this analysis finds areas in your data where clusters of high values or low values exist, as well as areas which are dissimilar from their neighbors.- Select

-• Again, when the analysis is done, an explanatory window will pop up.
-Click on DONE.
+sum_total_damageasTARGET COLUMNand leave the rest of parameters with the default values.
+Apply. - Again, when the analysis is done, an explanatory window will pop up.
+Click on

 6. Share and export your results